 Injury evaluation and management is a big part of helping workers recover from a workplace mishap – and also ensure that injuries don’t happen again.
 When an occupational medicine plan also has a worker’s compensation program to supplement the core group of products and services, everyone comes out ahead.
 It’s one thing to promote healthy living outside the workplace – and it’s quite another to take care of those inevitable injuries and missed time that happens at the office.
 A worker’s comp program is an essential element of any well-rounded, comprehensive workplace wellness program.
 For the best possible ROI with employer-based occupational medicine, a worker’s comp plan is a must!

-Enjoy the Benefits of a Wellness Program Today – Contact Banner!
+Enjoy the Benefits of a Wellness Program Today – Contact Urgent Care Extra!

-Banners workplace wellness program helps limit disability claim costs, which has a tremendous impact on corporate finances, whether you employ 20 or 20,000 people.
-If your company doesn’t already have a workplace wellness plan in place, or you want to improve your existing occupational medicine initiative, please call Banner Urgent Care today at (480) 988-9108.
+Urgent Care Extra’s workplace wellness program helps limit disability claim costs, which has a tremendous impact on corporate finances, whether you employ 20 or 20,000 people.
+If your company doesn’t already have a workplace wellness plan in place, or you want to improve your existing occupational medicine initiative, please call Urgent Care Extra today at (480) 988-9108.
 Or stop by any of our walk-in healthcare centers to discuss workplace wellness programs with our staff.
 We have dozens of clinics all over Arizona to assist you.
-Thanks for reading the Banner blog – we look forward to hearing from you!
+Thanks for reading the Urgent Care Extra blog – we look forward to hearing from you!